How to Deal With Difficult People in Your Life

 Before you decide to confront someone, you should prepare yourself.
 Ask yourself this question: “In what ways do I want this person’s behavior to change?”
 Then ask, “Over time, what am I expecting from this relationship?”
 It’s important to set goals before you decide to speak to a person about what things you’d like to see change.

 If you think the person will react negatively, try to plan your response in advance.
 For example, will you simply walk away?
 Say that you’ll talk later when he/she is less upset?
-Take deep breaths until she/he relaxes?”
+Take deep breaths until she/he relaxes?

-When it comes to dealing with difficult people, you have to be the one to set boundaries, express yourself, and continue to speak up about what’s okay and not okay for you.
+When it comes to dealing with difficult people, you have to be the one to set boundaries, express yourself, and continue to speak up about what’s OK and not OK for you.
 You also need to navigate who you can actually communicate your thoughts with and who simply won’t understand, no matter what.
 Either way, some people just aren’t easy, and no matter what you do, your relationship with that person will always seem complicated.
 In that case, I leave you with this bit of wisdom: Some people you just have to try to love from a distance.